GSA/ITDB-schema/README.md

   * **Description of Issue:** Describe your issue here
   * **Associated Links:** Put internal and external links to resources or data related to this issue here

 When submitting issues on GitHub, do not include any sensitive data.
-If you have questions or issues pertaining to agency specific data, please directly contact [ITDB-Support@gsa.gov](mailto:ITDB-Support@gsa.gov).
+If you have questions or issues pertaining to agency specific data, please directly contact [itdashboardsupport@omb.eop.gov](mailto:itdashboardsupport@omb.eop.gov).

 Below you will find documentation outlining the GitHub Issue Process:
   * [Issue Work Flow](https://github.com/ombegov/ITDB-schema/blob/master/GitHubFlowChart2.jpg)